Meet the Team

 Administrative Coordinator

-Miles provides direct support to the Administrative Director and the Co-Executive Directors in matters of recordkeeping, data collection, data reporting, fundraising, facility-management, and more.
+Miles provides direct support to the Executive and Deputy Directors in matters of record keeping, data collection, data reporting, fundraising, facility-management, and more.
 Coming to his administrative role with 4 years of experience in client-facing work at One Treasure Island alone, he acts as a liaison between the administrative team and the client-facing team, assisting with program support on all ends of our services.

 BRANDON BATTLES